1. YOUR CONTRACT

 † For the purposes of the contract night flights are those which depart from the UK between 2200 and 0600 hours or arrive in the UK between 2400 and 0600 hours.

-If we have to make a significant change or cancel we will notify you as soon as possible and if there is time to do so before departure we will offer you the choice of:
+If we have to make a Significant Change we will notify you as soon as possible and you may either:

-(a) (for significant changes) accepting the change and the contract between us will then be varied to incorporate the change; or
+(a) accept the Significant Change and thecontract between us will then be varied to incorporate the change; or

-(d) withdrawing from the booking completely in which case we will as soon as possible, refund all money paid to us.
+(c) withdraw from the booking completely in which case we will, as soon as possible, refund all money paidto us.

 More than 60 days